 Mind Reading: Without their saying so, you know what people are feeling and why they act the way they do.
 In particular, you are able to divine how people are feeling toward you.
 Mind reading depends on a process called projection.
 You imagine that people feel the same way you do and react to things the same way you do.
 Therefore, you don't watch or listen carefully enough to notice that they are actually different.
 Mind readers jump to conclusions that are true for them, without checking whether they are true for the other person.Other definitions don't emphasize projection so much, but the basic idea is the same.
 Someone engaging in mind reading assumes they know what someone else is thinking/feeling and then acts on this assumption as if it was accurate.

 Mind Reading in Our Daily Interactions

 Mind reading is a problem in most dysfunctional relationships, and therapists who provide couples therapy run into it quite a bit.
 One party is tired, and the other interprets this as disinterest, reacts with anger, and an argument ensues.
-As you can imagine, this sort of pattern can be quite disruptive.
+As you can imagine, this sort of pattern can be quite disruptive on healthy relationships.

 Mind Reading on the Internet

 You've undoubtedly observed countless examples of mind reading on the Internet.
 It really thrives here, in part because we lack cues about someone's intent.
 Someone reads something you've written and reacts in an unexpectedly intense manner.
 You then learn that they are not even reacting to what you wrote but to how they interpreted the intention behind what you wrote.
 That's mind reading, and it often derails online communication.